-The most important takeaway about writing good copy?
+The most important takeaway about writing effective copy?
 Make it count.
 The copy you produce is your main way of communicating with customers, both current and potential.
-If you want to be a successful marketer, you can’t afford to have bad copy.
+If you want to be a successful marketer, you can’t afford to have poor copy.

 Subscribe to our email list so you never miss a post from Paw Print!